BruneiOfficial Name: Brunei Darussalam

 - There are six bus routes servicing the Bandar Seri Begawan area.
 Normal operating hours are from 6:00 a.m. – 8:00 p.m. daily.
 Bus fares start from B$1.00.
 Buses heading to other towns in Brunei such as Tutong, Kuala Belait, and Seria depart from the bus terminal located at the multi-storey car park on Jalan Cator in Bandar Seri Begawan.

-- Taxis can be found at the airport, hotels, shopping centres, and the central bus station in Bandar Seri Begawan.
-There are no metered taxis in Brunei.
-The Brunei Tourism office adviseses that you negotiate your fare before getting into a taxi and for convenience, take a preferred taxi driver’s number to pre-book trips.
+- Taxis can be found at the airport, hotels, shopping centres, and the central bus station in Bandar Seri Begawan and are metered.

 - See our Road Safety page for more information.